-While COVID-19 is shaping consumers’ interest in contactless transactions, the desire for cash has not diminished significantly.
-After an initial decrease of cash usage in the pandemic, we see worldwide that the trend is reversing and that the amount of cash being circulated through the ATM is going up in aggregate.
+After an initial decrease in cash usage during the pandemic, we see worldwide that the trend is reversing and that the amount of cash being circulated through the ATM is going up in aggregate.
 That means cash is a mainstay as a form of payment around the globe.

 Get the most out of the self-service channel with a phased approach to optimization